Coffeehouse: United States

-Format
+Contemporary history

 Coffeehouses often sell pastries or other food items.

-Cafés may have an outdoor section (terrace, pavement or sidewalk café) with seats, tables and parasols.
-This is especially the case with European cafés.
-Cafés offer a more open public space compared to many of the traditional pubs they have replaced, which were more male dominated with a focus on drinking alcohol.
+A café may have an outdoor section (on a terrace, pavement or sidewalk) with seats, tables and parasols.
+This is especially common in Europe.
+Cafés offer a more open public space than many of the traditional pubs they have replaced, which were more male-dominated with a focus on alcohol.

-One of the original uses of the café, as a place for information exchange and communication, was reintroduced in the 1990s with the Internet café or Hotspot.
+One of the original uses of the café, as a place for information exchange and communication, was reintroduced in the 1990s with the Internet café or hotspot.
 The spread of modern-style cafés to urban and rural areas went hand-in-hand with the rising use of mobile computers.
-Computers and Internet access in a contemporary-styled venue help to create a youthful, modern place, compared to the traditional pubs or old-fashioned diners that they replaced.
+Computers and Internet access and contemporary decor help to create a youthful, modern place, compared to the traditional pubs or old-fashioned diners that they replaced.